duckida/skyline-ysws-www/README.md

 ## how?
 The website is a Next.js app, currently a single-page site.
 I use Tailwind CSS, as well as shadcn/ui for some components.

+At first, I started with a static HTML site, but i realized as the event develops we will need a more scalable solution, so i switched to Next.js.

 ## what did i learn?
 I learned CSS & Tailwind tricks such as flexbox, and how to use margins & padding!